N-M-Danial/N-M-Danial/README.md

 ## Real-Time Streaming Data Architecture

-The underlying data infrastructure powering both FlowLab and FlowLab Pulse is a production-ready ingestion and serving pipeline designed for continuous, high-throughput operation.
+The underlying data infrastructure powering both NERVE and Pulse is a production-ready ingestion and serving pipeline designed for continuous, high-throughput operation.

 #### Architecture Stack